Rossy Noprihanis

-Rossy Noprihanis (born 28 November 1990) is an Indonesian professional footballer who plays as a right winger or attacking midfielder for Liga 2 club Sulut United.
+Rossy Noprihanis (born 28 November 1990) is an Indonesian professional footballer who plays as a right winger or attacking midfielder for Liga 2 club Gresik United.

 Club career

 Persepam Madura Utama

 He scored a hat-trick against Persiba Balikpapan on July 7, 2013.

 PSIM Yogyakarta

 In 2019, Noprihanis signed a contract with Indonesian Liga 2 club PSIM Yogyakarta.
 He made 16 league appearances and scored 2 goals for PSIM Yogyakarta.

 Sulut United

 He was signed for Sulut United to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.